solid/process/README.md

 This section details how changes to the Solid Specification, Solid Roadmap, or Supporting Documentation may be drafted, proposed, and accepted.

 Anyone may submit a proposal to alter this process.
 These proposals will not be reviewed by the editors.
-They will be reviewed only by [Tim Berners-Lee](https://github.com/timbl), the Solid Leader.
+They will be reviewed only by [Tim Berners-Lee](https://github.com/timbl), who is the Solid Director.

 ### Drafting proposals